A Profile of Youth and Young Adults in Albuquerque

 Demographics

-- Albuquerque is the most populous city in the state of New Mexico.
-In 2020, more than 42,600 young people between the ages of 15 to 19 called the city home.
+• Albuquerque is the most populous city in the state of New Mexico.
+In 2022, almost 76,000 young people between the ages of 15 to 24 called the city home, including more than 36,000 teens ages 15 to 19 and over 39,000 adults ages 20 to 24.
 The Albuquerque Public Schools — the largest of New Mexico’s 89 school districts — educates about 1 in every 4 public school students statewide.
+See youth population sizes in tribal areas near Albuquerque.

 Poverty

-- About 1 in 4 young adults in Albuquerque lived in poverty in 2021.
-The city’s young people, ages 18 to 24, have experienced high poverty rates in the past decade, starting with nearly one-third living in poverty in 2011, followed by a steady decline to one-fifth in poverty by 2018.
-Since then, rates jumped to 26% in 2019 and then declined to 24% in 2021 — equivalent to 12,000 young adults living below the federal poverty level.
+• Poverty among young adults declined in 2022, but at least 1 in 5 were still affected.
+The city’s young people, ages 18 to 24, have experienced high poverty rates in the past decade, peaking at one-third living in poverty in 2011, followed by a steady decline to about one-fifth by 2018.
+Since then, rates jumped to 26% in 2019 and then declined to 21% in 2022 — equivalent to 11,000 young adults living below the federal poverty level.
+Similar to figures for children, Albuquerque’s young adult poverty rate falls between the state (24% in 2022) and national (19%) rates.

 Education